-To correlate the concept of Fundamental Rights under Constitution of India and its justifiability.
+Objectives: To correlate the concept of Fundamental Rights under Constitution of India and its justifiability.
 To interpret various fundamental rights and related landmark decisions of Supreme Court.
 To compare fundamental rights, directive principles and fundamental duties.
 To summarize the power of judicial review.

-COURSE CONTENT

-Concept and Evolution of Fundamental Rights

-Concept of Fundamental Rights and Relation with Natural Rights, Justiciability of Fundamental Rights, Definition of "State" - Need to Enlarge the Definition of State, Waiver of Fundamental Rights, Doctrine of Eclipse, Doctrine of Severability, Military Law and Fundamental Rights

-Forms of Fundamental Rights

-Right to Equality: Reasonable Classification, Wednesbury's Principle, Legitimate Expectation, Doctrine of Proportionality and Administrative Discretion, Equality under Personal Laws, Equality of Opportunity in Public Employment: Mandal Commission Case, Protective Discrimination, Right to Freedom and Reasonable Restrictions, Right to Life and Personal Liberty: Changing Dimensions of Right to Privacy, Pre and Post Maneka Gandhi Case, Freedom of Religion and Secularism.

-Directive Principles of State Policy and their Enforceability

-Development and Importance of Directive Principles of State Policy and their Enforceability, Inter-relationship between Fundamental Rights and Directive Principles, Emerging Regime of New Rights and Remedies under the Garb of Fundamental Rights, Use of D.P.S.P. and International Instruments in Interpreting F.Rs., Significance of Fundamental Duties.

-Judicial Review of Fundamental Rights and Directive Principles

-Right to Property: Present Position, Exceptions to Fundamental Rights (Arts.31-A, 31-B and Ninth Schedule).Right to Constitutional Remedies (Writs) and Public Interest Litigation.
+UNIT-I Conceptand Evolution of Fundamental Rights Lectures-09 Concept of Fundamental Rights and Relation with Natural Rights, Justiciability of Fundamental Rights, Definition of "State" - Need to Enlarge the Definition of State, Waiver of Fundamental Rights, Doctrine of Eclipse, Doctrine of Severability, Military Law and Fundamental Rights UNIT-II Forms of Fundamental Right Lectures-09 Rights to Equality: Reasonable Classification, Wednesbury's Principle, Legitimate Expectation, Doctrine of Proportionality and Administrative Discretion, Equality under Personal Laws, Equality of Opportunity in Public Employment: Mandal Commission Case, Protective Discrimination, Right to Freedom and Reasonable Restrictions, Right to Life and Personal Liberty: Changing Dimensions of Right to Privacy, Pre and Post Maneka GandhiCase, Freedom of Religion and Secularism.
+UNIT-III Lectures-09 Development and Importance of Directive Principles of State Policy and their Enforceability, Inter-relationship between Fundamental Rights and Directive Principles, Emerging Regime of New Rights and Remedies under the Garb of Fundamental Rights, Use of D.P.S.P. and International Instruments in Interpreting F.Rs., Significance of Fundamental Duties.
+UNIT-IV Judicial Review of Fundamental Rights and Directive Principles Lectures-08 Right to Property: Present Position, Exceptions to Fundamental Rights (Arts.31-A,31-B and Ninth Schedule).Right to Constitutional Remedies(Writs) and Public Interest Litigation.
 Judicial Review of F.R.s and D.P.S.P.
 Concept of Socio-Economic Justice, Amendment to FRs and DPSP (Shankari Prasad to I.R.Coelho's Case)

-NOTE: Eight questions shall be set with two questions from each unit.
-The candidates should be required to attempt four questions in all, selecting one question from each unit.
-Each question carries 15 Marks
+Note:-The Question Paper will have four units.
+The Examiner is required to set eight questions with two questions from each unit.
+The candidate shall be required to attempt four questions selecting one question from each unit.
+Each question carries 15 marks.